uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: A distinct configuration of the platform edition's mechanics and gameplay in the gameplay footage

+Note that "Default" and "Normal / moderate" are separate options.
+Select "Default" if only one gameplay mode is available or the default gameplay mode does not have a unique name or identifier.
+Select "Normal / moderate" if that gameplay mode was selected among other options, such as "Hard / expert" and "Easy / beginner / casual."

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with minor changes, from Wikipedia, "Glossary of Video Game Terms," 2026)</summary>
 <ul>